tibs/beyond-spellchecking-talk/notes.rst

 I think this looks like a viable way to use LanguageTool with markup.

-Perhaps it compares with the vale server, in some ways, as well.
+Perhaps it compares with the Vale server, in some ways, as well.

 Some notes on alexjs
 --------------------